 Blizzard updated the graphics on the Black Pearl 98 since we tested, but nothing technical has changed about the construction or performance of this ski.
 The latest topsheets are pictured above.

 The Black Pearls are a ski for the ages, crushing in nearly every one of our metrics except for Playfulness and Carving.

 Stability at Speed

-For such a rugged ski, $600 is a steal.
+For such a rugged ski, its price makes it a steal.
 This is one of the best value-for-money purchases you could make from our selection of test skis, another being the Elans Ripsticks.
 The Black Pearls were forced to run the gauntlet in our rocky early season testing, and came out surprisingly unscathed, causing us to believe they are quite durable as well as versatile.
 The full sidewall construction adds resilience as well as torsional rigidity.
 The top sheet is also notable; the beautiful feather design shimmers and sparkles in the sunlight even when there are no fresh flakes to supplement the kaleidoscope.

 Other Versions and Accessories

 The Black Pearls in seasons past have been only available in the 88mm width, but with the enormous popularity of that ski, Blizzard's marketing department must have decided to capitalize on the name.
 Now there is a Black Pearl 78, 88, and the 98 which we tested; they each have a similar construction but slightly different shape and turning radii, so we can't comment on the ones we didn't test.
 The old Blizzard Samba is the closest comparison to this new Black Pearl.
 Bear in mind that our shorter testers did feel that the 173cm length was a bit too much ski, and would have preferred to size down.

 How to decide?
 Start by asking yourself questions about...